 I have always worn a crucifix and have no religious beliefs or explanations in wearing one.
-It was started by my parents and, over the years, they thought of it as a symbol against evil and nothing else.
-Something just in the mind really, to come to think of it.
+It was started by my parents.
+Over the years, they just thought of it as a symbol against evil and nothing else.
+It was something just in the mind really, coming to think of it.

-And while I was on office duty this week, a colleague in a foreign land asked me “Oh, you are a Christian?”. it reminded me so much of the guy who spoke his mind in the driving school.
-But nothing controversial took place thankfully, only that my first name didn’t sound like a Christian name.
+And while I was on office duty this week, a colleague from a foreign land asked me “Oh, you are a Christian?”.
+It reminded me so much of the guy who spoke his mind in the driving school.
+But nothing controversial took place thankfully.
+It was just that my first name didn’t sound like a Christian name.

 Well, wearing a crucifix, or carrying a Bible, doesn’t make us more a Christian.
 Neither does it make us any less.
 It’s all in the heart and the way people see us as a Christian.

 It’s a sign to other Christians